-UK Finance has teamed up with UK banking providers to pull together some guidelines on what you need before you apply for a business bank account.
+UK Finance has teamed up with UK banking providers to pull together some guidelines on what you need before you apply for a small business bank account.

-These rules only apply to existing businesses that have a turnover of less than £6.5 million, have a clearly-defined ownership structure and all of the business’ owners operate in the UK.
+These rules only apply to existing businesses that have a turnover of less than £6.5 million, have a clearly defined ownership structure and all of the business’ owners operate in the UK.

 In general, UK Finance recommends that you get the following bits of documentation ready in advance.
 Most business current account providers will be looking a few key pieces of information.

 - Your full and valid UK or foreign passport

 - Your full UK or foreign photocard driving licence as issued by a member state of the EU or the EEA

 One document to prove your address in the UK:

 - Your full UK or foreign licence photocard driving licence as issued by a member state of the EU or EEU;

 - UK or foreign bank or credit-card statement (must be less than three months old and not printed from the internet);

 - UK mortgage statement (less than 12 months old and not printed from net);